 Benton PUD has two Emergency Standby Journeymen Linemen who carry separate cell phones that Emergency Services has direct access to, and these phones are monitored 24/7.
-The Standby Linemen are assigned a District vehicle that they take home that is equipped to respond to fires as soon as Emergency Services calls.
+The Standby Linemen are assigned a District truck that they take home that is equipped to respond to fires as soon as Emergency Services calls.

 After fire officials have given clearance to enter the burn area, Benton PUD's work crews can proceed with the assessment and rebuilding effort.
-Steps are taken that include patrolling and verifying the integrity of the line prior to re-energizing in addition to directly communicated with ICS before reenergizing.
+Steps are taken that include patrolling and verifying the integrity of the line prior to re-energizing.